List of alien races in Marvel Comics: Recluses

 The Recluses are an alien race that sued the Watchers for the right of seclusion and privacy.

 Recorders

-The Recorders are a race of robotic life-forms created by the Rigellians.
-The Recorders are generally used as scouts to explore new territory and report back to the Rigellians.
-Recorders are occasionally seen assisting various cosmic entities – for instance, one of them once lived at Uatu the Watcher's home-place at the Blue Area of the Earth's Moon and observed the apparent death of Jean Grey as Phoenix.
+The Recorders are robots created by the Rigellians as scouts.
+Recorders are occasionally seen assisting various cosmic entities – for instance, one of them once lived at Uatu the Watcher's home on the Moon and observed the apparent death of Jean Grey as Phoenix.
 Another Recorder, RT-Z9, works for the Living Tribunal's Magistrati, more specifically She-Hulk.
 Recorder 451 helped Howard Stark and Maria Stark bring Arno Stark to life.

 Recorders in other media

-Recorder 3B02, also referred to as "Cora," plays a central role in the Marvel's Wastelanders series of podcasts.
+Recorder 3B02, also referred to as "Cora," appears in Marvel's Wastelanders.

 Reptoids

 The Reptoids are a reptilian race with green scaled skin and a snake-like head and tail, they are 6 ft tall on average when standing erect.
 Their home planet is Tayp, second from the sun in the Kormuk star system in the Milky Way galaxy.
 A Reptoid named Teju served as a minion of Korvac in the 30th Century.
 First seen in Thor Annual #6 (1977).